mantidproject/mantid/docs/source/algorithms/LoadSANS1MLZ-v1.rst

     This workspace has 16386 spectra.

-All information from all sections that contains in raw data file rescheduled to SampleLogs.
-To get access to this information you simply need to using the `keys method <https://docs.mantidproject.org/nightly/tutorials/python_in_mantid/further_alg_ws/04_run_logs.html>`_;
+The information from all sections of the raw data file is written to SampleLogs.
+To get access to this information you simply need to use the `keys method <https://docs.mantidproject.org/nightly/tutorials/python_in_mantid/further_alg_ws/04_run_logs.html>`_;
-key consist of section name and variable in that section.
+the key consists of a section's title followed by a dot and the parameter of interest that belongs to that section.
-Also main information such as: position, wavelength, thickness etc. are stored in separate variables.
+The most relevant information, such as: position, wavelength, thickness ect. <--- Be specific about etc. is stored in separate variables.

 **Example - Access to all information**